tskit-dev/tutorials/viz.md

 example the branches in the central tree have been coloured red, as have the identical branches in adjacent trees.
 The central tree represents a location in the genome that has seen a selective sweep, and therefore has short branch lengths: adjacent trees are not under direct selection and thus the black branches tend to be longer.
+These (red) shared branches extending far on either side represent shared haplotypes, and this shows how long, shared haplotypes can extend much further away from a sweep than the region of reduced diversity (which is the region spanned by the short tree in the middle).
 For visual clarity, node symbols and labels have been turned off.

 ```{code-cell} ipython3
 :"tags": ["hide-input"]